sandialabs/sibl/geo/doc/dual/lesson_a02.md

 ## Goals

-* Create an executable by compiling the the dualization code.
-  * This procedure does not use Python nor the `sibl` conda environment.
+* Compile the *SIBL Mesh Engine* source code to an executable.
+This procedure uses neither Python nor the `sibl` conda environment.
-  * In this example, we compile the code and then present two approaches for running the C++ engine with a `yaml` input file.
+* Run the executable with a `yaml` input file
+  * without MATLAB, and
+  * with MATLAB.

 ## Obtain Source Files